CyberTech403/CyberTech403/README.md

 My journey into coding began with C/C++, where I delved into the complexities of data structures and algorithms.
 In the past, I've contributed to the development of a small robotic fish, showcasing its ability to navigate independently in the water.
 This project drew inspiration from the Micromouse Competition. 🐁

-I am presently deeply engaged in an intensive coding bootcamp with a specific emphasis on FrontEnd Development.
+Currently, I'm engaged in an intensive coding bootcamp with a specific emphasis on FrontEnd Development.
 This program is designed to equip me with the essential skills required to thrive as a proficient full-stack developer in the near future.
 Simultaneously, I am pursuing a MSc degree in Computer Science with a specialization in Machine Learning.

 ## Key Interests 🧠